d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 ## Exercises

 1. Can you implement average pooling as a special case of a convolution layer?
 If so, do it.
-1. Can you implement max pooling as a special case of a convolution layer?
+1. Can you implement maximum pooling as a special case of a convolution layer?
 If so, do it.
 1. What is the computational cost of the pooling layer?
 Assume that the input to the pooling layer is of size $c\times h\times w$, the pooling window has a shape of $p_h\times p_w$ with a padding of $(p_h, p_w)$ and a stride of $(s_h, s_w)$.
 1. Why do you expect maximum pooling and average pooling to work differently?
 1. Do we need a separate minimum pooling layer?
 Can you replace it with another operation?